 Now you’re going to drill some new holes using an 1/8” pilot drill.
 Drill them a couple of millimetres across from the old holes.
 A little bit of guesswork may be in order here, given that there’s no way to test the window before you’ve secured it to the frame.
 If you’ve only just noticed the problem, chances are that moving the hinge across a small increment will result in a significant improvement.

-How to clean casement window hinges
+How do you clean casement window hinges?

 On the other hand, rust accumulating on your gears can cause the window to become stiff and eventually inoperable.
 Cleaning the gears thoroughly requires a little bit of disassembly – but it’ll help fend off corrosion and keep your window working as it should for longer.